bgao-vt/website/content/post/mobihoc_16.md

 math = false
 +++

 Our paper titled "P2-SAS: Preserving Users' Privacy in Centralized Dynamic Spectrum Access Systems" has been accepted to the ACM MobiHoc 2016 technical program!
-ACM MobiHoc 2016 received a total of 187 submissions, of which 35 papers were accepted after a thorough and rigorous review process (acceptance ratio: 18.7%).
+ACM MobiHoc 2016 received a total of 187 submissions, of which 35 papers were accepted after a thorough and rigorous review process (acceptance rate: 18.7%).